aineko-dev/aineko/docs/developer_guide/node_implementation.md

         self.producers["test_sum"].produce(self.state)
 ```

-The only way to an node "dies", or when the `_execute` loop terminates, is when the entire pipeline goes down or when the [poison pill](#poison-pill) is activated.
+A node will only terminate when the entire pipeline goes down or when the [poison pill](#poison-pill) is activated.

 ### Producers & Consumers

 Node classes inherit attributes named `self.producers` and `self.consumers` that are each a dictionary, keyed by dataset name with values being `DatasetProducer` and `DatasetConsumer` objects respectively.
-These objects allow you to produce/consume data to/from a dataset from your catalog config.
+These objects allow you to produce/consume data to/from a dataset from your catalog configuration.

 ```python title="sum_node.py" hl_lines="11 18"
 from aineko.internals.node import AbstractNode